Organizing by neighborhood

 Some folks may say they don’t have time, but you know that being prepared is the best kind of insurance.
 As a champion, you will encourage and guide your neighborhood through that journey—from awareness to real commitment.

-• We have ample resources available—see the road map below and see your special section on the Resources pages.
+We have ample resources available—see the road map and resources below.
 If you don’t see what you want, let us know.
-We have a core of volunteers willing to help, mentor, advise—whatever you need.
+We have a working group willing to help, mentor, advise—whatever you need.
 A fundamental value of this initiative is helping one another.
 We encourage and welcome new ideas.

-• We host a monthly Champions’ Meeting on the 3rd Wednesday of each month, 6pm at the Bayview Fire Station.
+We host two monthly Champions Meetings.
 We learn and laugh together, share stories of successes and help one another with obstacles that crop up.
+Choose one:

 Monthly meetings that deliver useful information, champions have the opportunity to learn from and each other, working groups and other experts.